fahdshaikh/brainbytes-ds/README.md

 📋 Feature engineering and model comparison workflows
 ```

-## 🏆 Success Stories

-*"Finally, a data science course that doesn't assume I have a PhD in math.
-The examples are so practical - I used the pandas techniques at work the next day!"*

-*"The ML section is gold.
-Shows you how to actually evaluate models, not just fit them and hope for the best."*

 ## 🤝 Contributing

 Found a bug?
 Have a suggestion?
 Feel free to: